RaulFD-creator/biobrigit/README.md

 --------
 **Diferent options for customizing the search:**

-* Search for the binding sites of specific metals.
+* Search for the paths of specific metals.
-* Provide a score that indicates how suitable a certain region will be for binding.
+* Provide a score that indicates how strong the protein-metal interaction will be in different positions.
 * Scan the whole protein or only a region (in PDB format).

 **Possible applications:**